callrail/grapher-example/README.md

 5. The Running

 ## The Who (Who is this for?)
 This project is intended for anyone who wants to see an example of how to consume CallRail's API.
 Did you just pick up a customer who uses CallRail's API and have no idea how to implement what you read in the [CallRail API Docs](http://apidocs.callrail.com/)?
-This is a good place for you.
 Are you a novice coder wanting to make a project that uses an API?
+Do you really like pretty charts?
+This is the place for you!

+Since there is a wide range of people with varying levels of programming experience, the code in this project has been thoroughly (some might say overly) documented.
+Every attempt was made to make this readme and the comments in the code itself easily readable and understandable.
+If you have a suggestion on how to make something more understandable, please submit a pull request, or send an email to us at support@callrail.com.

 ## The What